 Haiku fans are controlled by IR remote, a free mobile app, and Amazon Alexa if you have one.

-- Works with Amazon Alexa to support dimming through voice control.
+- Works with Amazon Alexa to support Fan speed and dimming through voice control.
 Controlled by IR remote (included), Alexa device sold separately

 - Provides coverage for indoor spaces 15 x 15 feet with flat or sloped ceilings